-Otherwise, hiring a video editor is a great option: if your own editing know-how is limited, if you’re upping your content output, or if you want to free up your time for other creative tasks.
+Otherwise, hiring a video editor or video editing company is a great option: If your own editing know-how is limited, if you’re upping your content output, or if you want to free up your time for other creative tasks.
 In this case, a professional editor is a fantastic partner to help you grow your channel and find YouTube success.

 Yes.
 High-quality content and professional editing are a must if you’re serious about YouTube, both as a content creator and as a business.